alessandroterragni/WebInformationRetrievalProjectNIPS/README.md

 Also, the web page contains a page where a comparison between the two algorithms of topic extraction is performed.
 Some graphs related to topics, topics evolution and different topics of each author throughout the years are included in the web page.

+## FILES TO ADD TO THE REPOSITORY

+Some files were too big to upload on github.
+You must download it from this link: https://drive.google.com/open?id=0B2M2nfKXpDMHZTM1NHZ2OFZpbTg

+Put these files in data/original
+- papers.csv
+- papers.json

+Put these files in data/generated/database
+- database.sqlite